Who's Behind Listverse?

 This would not be the first time police had to respond to a potential killer at the Cecil Hotel.
 In 1988, 28-year-old salesman Robert Sullivan was arrested at the hotel when the body of 32-year-old nurse Teri Francis Craig was found at the home she had shared with Sullivan for seven years.
 Sullivan was just another name added to the last of cold-blooded killers who have checked in at the hotel.

 1 Paranormal Activity

-One of the more recent creepy events to take place at the Cecil Hotel was when a young boy from California captured a ghostly apparition on camera in 2014.
-The picture appears to show a transparent figure standing on the ledge outside a window on the fourth floor of the building.
-The photo was soon picked up by several news outlets, the possible ghost being quickly linked to the gruesome past of the Cecil Hotel.
+One of the more recent creepy events at the Cecil Hotel was when a young boy from California captured a ghostly apparition on camera in 2014.
+The picture shows a transparent figure standing on the ledge outside a window on the fourth floor of the building.
+Several news outlets soon picked up the photo, the possible ghost being quickly linked to the gruesome past of the Cecil Hotel.
 The young photographer told reporters, “When I looked at that window, it just looked kind of creepy to me, and then I showed my friend, and he kind of freaked out.
 It just creeps me out still.”
 He also claimed that the photo was causing him many a restless night.